 The Role of a Diagnostic Medical Sonographer

 Sonographers interact directly with patients, recording their medical histories and explaining the ultrasound process.
-They prepare and operate sonogram equipment to create images of the desired region of the body, which doctors then use to diagnose a condition and develop a treatment plan.
+They prepare and operate sonogram equipment to create images of the desired region of the body, which doctors then use to diagnose the condition and develop a treatment plan.
 Some ultrasounds take place during a surgical procedure and serve as a guide for the surgeon.
 Sonographers must be able to distinguish between normal and atypical images.
-They also maintain records of patients’ test results.

 A Sonographer’s Education

 If you want to become a sonographer, you must first complete the formal education required.
 In accredited sonography programs at both the associate’s and bachelor’s degree levels, students take courses dealing with anatomy & physiology, applied sciences, and medical terminology.
 Students also gain clinical experience working in hospitals, laboratories and doctors’ offices.
 Often, schools offer programs in particular specializations of sonography, such as abdominal sonography, breast sonography, cardiac sonography, pediatric sonography, obstetric sonography, and more.
 These programs serve as preparation for relevant certification exams.

 In addition to the required coursework and classroom study found in sonography programs, clinical components are required.
 Clinical work allows students to work under more experienced sonographers and technologists in imaging laboratories, hospitals, medical centers, and physician offices.

 Graduates of college degree programs in sonography must earn a passing score on a state test to become certified in a given specialty, though they may possess more than one certification if they choose to prepare for and take multiple exams.
 In some states, sonographers must also obtain a license.
 It is important to remember that most employers seek graduates of programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).